klapen/templates/README.md

 # Templates

-This repo is to collect all teh templates I use to start projects or programming experiments.
+This repo is to collect all the templates I use to start projects or programming experiments.